dikotiledon/read-frog/docs/genai-implementation-plan.md

 - Monitor telemetry/logs after rollout; if session errors spike, raise alerts and coordinate with the Samsung SSO team.

 ### 3.10 Conversation Pooling & Recovery
-- **State tracking**: Each provider/baseURL pair has a single pooled chat that persists `parentMessageGuid`, `pendingMessageGuid`, and `pendingSince`.
-TTL eviction still applies (60s by default) so stale chats quietly disappear.
+- **Multi-slot state**: Each `(provider, purpose, baseURL)` key now owns up to four independent slots.
+Every slot persists its `chatGuid`, `parentMessageGuid`, `pendingMessageGuid`, and timestamps, while an in-memory `busy` flag prevents double leasing.
+Idle slots age out after `GENAI_CHAT_IDLE_TTL_MS` just like the single-slot version.
+- **FIFO waiters & warm provisioning**: When all slots are busy, new callers queue as waiters.
+Releases immediately hand the slot to the next waiter; invalidation removes the slot and provisions a replacement if waiters remain.
+The new `scaleGenAIChatPool` helper lets other subsystems (e.g., the translation queue) pre-warm additional idle slots based on backlog hints.
-- **Pending enforcement**: When `acquireGenAIChat` hydrates a lease whose `pendingMessageGuid` is still set, the client immediately skips the chat and schedules a remote delete.
-This avoids "parent message still processing" loops after page refreshes or crashes.
+- **Pending enforcement**: Hydrated leases respect `pendingMessageGuid` metadata; if a slot still has an unfinished user message the client either waits for completion or invalidates the chat and provisions a fresh one, avoiding "parent still processing" loops.
-- **Remote deletion**: `DELETE https://genai.sec.samsung.net/api/chat/v1/chats` now runs before every forced reset.
-The request payload looks like `{"chatGuids":["019ade1b-c2a7-7220-a115-8a2868c2655b"]}` and the API echoes the same array when successful.
+- **Remote deletion**: `DELETE https://genai.sec.samsung.net/api/chat/v1/chats` still runs before each forced reset with payload `{"chatGuids":["<guid>"]}`.
+Failures fall back to local invalidation and are logged with a structured `reason` field.
-- **Retry budget**: Both translate/read helpers attempt up to `GENAI_CHAT_MAX_RECOVERY_ATTEMPTS` (currently 3) before failing fast with `[GenAI] Unable to obtain an available chat conversation`.
-Each attempt either reuses a healthy lease or provisions a fresh conversation.
+- **Retry budget**: `GENAI_CHAT_MAX_RECOVERY_ATTEMPTS` (3) bounds how often `genaiTranslate`/`genaiGenerateText` recycle chats before failing with `[GenAI] Unable to obtain an available chat conversation`.
-- **Operational logging**: Every reset includes `reason` metadata (`stale-pending-message`, `chat-error-4`, `pending-message`, HTTP status) so we can correlate console logs with Samsung portal outages.
+- **Operational logging**: Reset logs capture `reason`, `chatGuid`, waiter stats, and warm-slot decisions so QA can map console breadcrumbs to Samsung portal behavior.

+### 3.11 Parallel Conversations (Implemented)
+- **Translation queue hints**: `translation-queues.ts` tracks the GenAI backlog per provider/baseURL and calls `warmGenAIChatPool('translate', desiredSlots)` to keep up to four slots hot whenever the backlog grows.
+- **Prompt chunk metadata**: `translateText` threads `chunkMetadata` derived from page translation walks through the queue, `getTranslatePrompt`, and `genaiTranslate`, so each snippet tells the LLM whether it is "part X of Y" and to stay consistent even when chunks execute out of order.
+- **Per-request routing**: GenAI translations now skip the shared `BatchQueue` so each DOM snippet runs as its own request.
+This keeps prompts chunk-aware, gives the request queue accurate backlog counts, and lets the chat pool concurrency cap regulate throughput.
+- **Extensibility**: Structured `TranslationChunkMetadata` travels through messaging, hashing, caching, and prompt generation, so future flows (selection translation, host translations) can opt in by providing better chunk grouping IDs and totals.

 ## 4. Environments, Build, & Permissions
 - **Browser permissions**: `wxt.config.ts` now whitelists `https://genai.sec.samsung.net/*` in both `permissions` (for `tabs`/`cookies`) and `host_permissions`.
 Keep Chromium/Edge/Firefox manifests in sync whenever Samsung changes hostnames.